HuanLab/ML4MassSpec/README.md

-# Machine Learning in Metabolomics Tutorial
+# Tutorial of Machine Learning in Metabolomics

 Welcome!
 This repository is a step-by-step beginner’s guide to using machine learning in metabolomics, with a specific forcus on data processing and interpreatation.
 You do not need much coding experience to get started.
 All instructions are written for beginners.